infomaniac50/symfony-template/README.md

 ## Symfony Template

-A personal template to quickly get started with Symfony 4.
+A personal template I use to quickly get started with Symfony 4.